 - Extended prenatal visits (1-2 hours) provide a relaxed opportunity to ask questions.
 Possible topics for discussion include: common discomforts of pregnancy, nutrition, exercise, emotions surrounding pregnancy changes, sexuality, feeding your baby, newborn care, postpartum support, family relationships, prenatal testing options, and plans for the birth.

-- Periodic monitoring of the fetal heart rate and your vital signs, labor progress, and emotional well being.
+- Assessments include periodic monitoring of the fetal heart rate and your vital signs, labor progress, and emotional well being.

 - Acknowledgement of the importance of a calm, peaceful environment, including keeping lights and voices low and avoiding unnecessary and intrusive interventions.